agaggi/pegboard-solver/README.md

 Then, you will be asked to input an integer, representing the size of the pegboard to be generated.
 For example, inputting a 4 will generate a 4x4 pegboard.
 Afterwards, the chosen search algorithm will run.

-- Pegboard sizes **must** be greater than or equal to **4**, but less than or equal to **10**.
+- Pegboard sizes **must** be greater than or equal to **4**, but less than or equal to **8**.

 ## Solutions

+> Solution times for larger boards will vary greatly.

 ### Breadth First Search

 Breadth First Search took the longest to find a solution (if there was one), as it works its was down the fringe with no heuristic or path cost in mind.
-Running a size greater than **four** takes a considerable amount of time; I let a 5x5 board run for approximately **3 days**, and the program was still running; however, there could have been no solution just as well.
+Running a size greater than **four** takes a considerable amount of time.
+I let a 5x5 board run for approximately **3 days**, and the program was still running; however, it was possible that there was no solution.
 Typically for 4x4 boards, if there was no solution, the algorithm explored **1686** or **2114** unique nodes; this was the same thoughout all search algorithms.
-If there was a solution to be found, typically there were two solutions at the same node depth.
+If there was a solution to be found, it was found after **1869** unique nodes.

-- Solution times for larger boards will vary greatly.

-*4x4 - Example solution*
+*4x4 Pegboard - Example solutions*

 ```
 0010